-The particular AI log generation method described in this paper is a commercially available, method that has been developed over the last 6 years and has been utilized on both land and offshore environments with certain applications having been patented.
-Certain land applications were the method was previously used are described in Parshall 2015, Scanlan et al. 2018 and Lehman et al. 2016.
+The particular AI log generation method described in this paper is a commercially available method that has been developed over the last 6 years and has been utilized on both onshore and offshore environments with certain applications having been patented.
+Certain land applications where the method was previously used are described in Parshall 2015, Scanlan et al. 2018 and Lehman et al. 2016.

-This ML approach utilizes an ANN to generate advanced formation evaluation logs (such as DTC, DTS, RHOB and NPHI) from a collection of measurements including the wellbore survey, Gamma, Resistivity (Res), and drilling dynamics such as Rate of Penetration (ROP) and Weight-on-Bit (WOB).
-Figure 2 show an example of such data.
-During ANN model creation, the measured logs corresponding to the AI logs to be simulated are also required.
+This ML approach utilizes an ANN to generate advanced formation evaluation logs (such as DTC, DTS, RHOB and NPHI) from a collection of measurements including the wellbore survey, Gamma, Resistivity (RES), and drilling dynamics such as Rate of Penetration (ROP) and Weight-on-Bit (WOB), etc. Figure 2 show an example of such data.
+During ANN model creation, the measured logs corresponding to the AI logs to be simulated are also required; these can be obtained from offset wells.

-Figure 2-Figures show Gamma ray, inclination, ROP and WOB as example of drilling and log data
+Figure 2-Figures show Gamma ray, inclination, ROP and WOB as example of logs and drilling data

-A major strength of this method compared to others is that it makes it possible to generate advanced formation evaluation logs using the drilling data and Gamma/Res data that is routinely collected on most wells.
-Additionally, the formation evaluation information content of the drilling dynamics is fully incorporated to augment the limited content of Gamma/Res logs.
+A major strength of this method compared to others is that it makes it possible to generate advanced formation evaluation logs using the drilling dynamics data and Gamma/Res data that are routinely collected on most wells.
+Additionally, the formation evaluation information content of the drilling dynamics data is fully incorporated to augment the limited content of Gamma/Res logs.

-The process that needs to be followed to generate the desired logs comprises two main steps, namely the ANN model Creation phase (building and training) and the ANN model Operation phase (log simulations for a test well).
+The process to generate the desired formation evaluation logs comprises two main steps, namely the ANN Model Creation phase (building and training) and the ANN Model Operation phase (log simulations for a test well).
 In the training phase, a model is built using selected data from a group of offset wells in the target area.
-That model embodies the relationship between input and output data to the model; the input data to the model is the drilling data, together with the Gamma/Res logs and the survey, and the output data is the measured logs.
+That model embodies the relationship between input and output data to the model; the input data to the model are the drilling data, together with the Gamma/Res logs along with the survey data, and the output data are the measured logs.
 In the simulation phase a pre-existing model is used to generate the logs for the test well of interest.
 Figure 3 conceptualizes the generation of logs using a ML-based calculation engine and a pre-existing model.
 More details are given for each phase in what follows.

-Figure 3-AI logs generation workflow
+Figure 3-AI log generation workflow